 Before spraying, always read and follow label directions.

-A copper spray before bud burst is beneficial for preventing a variety of diseases.
+A copper spray before bud burst is beneficial for preventing a variety of diseases, but not essential if the Autumn copper spray has been done.
 Check product labels for ratios.

 Black Cherry Aphid Prevention

 The Black Cherry Aphid can be a big problem on cherry trees.
 The aphids curl and kill the leaves – particularly the tips of new growth.
 The aphids secrete honey dew which attracts wasps and the black sticky residue will cover ripening cherries.
-A prevention spray is crucial– especially if you had a problem the previous season.
+A prevention spray is strongly advised - especially if you had a problem the previous season.

 Spray in the last few days of August or first few days of September, (Otago climate) just as the little scales on the dormant buds start to crack open (about 2 weeks before blossom).
 At this time most of the aphid eggs have hatched and the young insects are vulnerable - with no leaves to hide in.

-For 5 Litres of spray: Mix 2% mineral oil (Yates Conqueror Oil) at 100ml/5L water, and add 25ml Pyrethrum.
+For 5 Litres of spray: Mix 2% mineral oil (eg. Yates Conqueror Oil) at 100ml/5L water, and add 25ml Pyrethrum.

-Pyrethrum breaks down after about 3 hours in sunlight so it's a good one to do at dusk, after bees have departed.
-It will kill the hatched eggs and the mineral oil will smother the unhatched ones.
+Avoid spraying when bees are active, Pyrethrum is highly toxic to bees – best to spray at dusk.
+It will kill the hatched eggs of pests and the mineral oil will smother the unhatched ones.
 For 2 small trees you would probably only need about 2L of spray.

 Check the leaves mid September for aphids and then every couple of weeks.
 Once they curl the leaves they are difficult to control.
 This spray is beneficial at the same time on peaches, nectarines and plums.